bullet-train-co/nice_partials/README.md

 </div>
 ```

-Earlier iterations of Nice Partials aimed to simply clean up this syntax with helper methods like `flush_content_for`, but because the named content buffers were in a global namespace, it was possible to accidentally situations where two partials with a `:body` content area would end up interfering with each other, depending on the order they're nested and rendered.
+Earlier iterations of Nice Partials aimed to simply clean up this syntax with helper methods like `flush_content_for`, but because the named content buffers were in a global namespace, it was also possible to accidentally create situations where two partials with a `:body` content area would end up interfering with each other, depending on the order they're nested and rendered.

 ## How does Nice Partials help?